☆☆☆☆☆ Trustpilot | Independent Merton Roof Survey Specialists Call for Roof Survey 07833 053 749 Free Quote

 What will the survey identify?

-Our Merton roof surveys assess tile/slate condition (including porosity testing for concrete tiles), lead flashings, chimney stacks, structural timber, felt/underlay condition, water management, signs of subsidence, and estimated remaining lifespan.
+Our Merton roof surveys assess tile and slate condition including porosity testing for concrete tiles, lead flashing integrity, chimney stack condition and subsidence effects, structural timber and batten condition, felt underlay confirmed through loft inspection, water management, and estimated remaining lifespan.
 We provide era-appropriate assessment for Victorian, inter-war, and post-war properties.

 How detailed is your report?

 Very detailed.
-Reports include photographic documentation, condition ratings, specific problem identification, maintenance timelines, and prioritised recommendations.
-We clearly distinguish between fixable localised issues and systemic age-related problems requiring comprehensive action.
+Reports include photographic documentation, condition ratings, specific problem identification, maintenance timelines, and prioritised costed recommendations.
+We clearly distinguish between fixable localised issues and systemic age-related problems requiring comprehensive replacement — the critical distinction for Merton’s inter-war property stock.

 What areas of Merton do you cover?

-We serve all Merton including Merton Park, South Wimbledon, Morden, Mitcham, and all SM4/SW19/SW20 postcodes.
+We serve all of Merton including Merton Park, South Wimbledon, Morden, Mitcham, and all SM4, SW19, SW20, and CR4 postcodes.
 We regularly assess properties throughout Merton and nearby areas including Wimbledon, Tooting, Colliers Wood, and Raynes Park.

 How long does a survey take?

-Most Merton residential roof surveys take 2-3 hours on-site.
-We provide a detailed written report within 48 hours, including photographs and specific recommendations appropriate to your property type.
+Most Merton residential roof surveys take 2–3 hours on-site including loft inspection.
+We provide a detailed written report within 48 hours with photographs and recommendations appropriate to your property type and era.

 Understanding Merton’s Property Market

-Merton's property market spans a wide range, from the Victorian villas of Merton Park (£700K-£1.5M+) to inter-war suburban semis in Morden and Mitcham (£400K-£700K) to more affordable post-war properties.
-This diversity means the borough contains properties with virtually every type of roofing material and construction method used in London over the past 140 years.
-Each requires different assessment expertise and presents different maintenance challenges, making specialist roof survey Merton knowledge essential for accurate property evaluation.
+Merton’s property market spans a genuinely wide range, from the Victorian villas of Merton Park — a conservation area with properties regularly trading at £700,000 to £1.5M+ — to inter-war suburban semis in Morden and Mitcham at £400,000 to £700,000, to more affordable post-war properties across the borough.
+This diversity means Merton contains properties with virtually every type of roofing material and construction method used in London over the past 140 years, and each requires different assessment expertise with different maintenance challenges.

 The borough sits on London clay, creating subsidence risk throughout.
-Clay movement is particularly active in areas with mature trees — and Merton's suburban character means gardens and street trees are common.
-Victorian properties in Merton Park face the specific challenge of original slate and lead work reaching critical age, while 1930s properties across Morden face the systemic challenge of concrete tile roofs exceeding designed lifespan.
-Post-war properties have their own issues with flat roof sections, modern material degradation, and varied construction quality.
-A professional roof survey Merton assessment understands these era-specific challenges.
+Clay movement is particularly active in areas with mature trees — and Merton’s suburban character means gardens and street trees are common, making this a real rather than theoretical concern for a significant proportion of the borough’s housing stock.
+Victorian properties in Merton Park face the specific challenge of original Welsh slate and lead work reaching critical age, while 1930s properties across Morden face the systemic challenge of concrete tile roofs exceeding designed lifespan.
+The most important thing a Merton buyer or owner can know about their roof is which of these situations applies to them — and that requires specialist assessment, not surface observation.

 Merton Property Facts

-Merton Park, South Wimbledon, Morden, Mitcham, Colliers Wood border, Raynes Park border, Morden Park, St Helier, Phipps Bridge
+Merton Park, South Wimbledon, Morden, Mitcham, Morden Park, St Helier, Phipps Bridge, Colliers Wood border, Raynes Park border

 Surrounding Areas: